 The variation in approach found among “conventional” growers is vast, and in many cases moving in what we believe is a positive direction.

 Regenerative is an emerging term that is still developing.
 The basic concept is that rather than degrading soil, water, and ecosystems and exploiting labor due to the impacts of toxic chemicals and other practices, regenerative farming aims to enhance the productive capacity of a farm or ranch and its people.
 Soil-building is the primary activity.
 Regenerative farming would typically mean no till, spreading of compost, use of livestock in ways that mimic nature, elimination or large reductions in toxic chemical use, a focus on crop diversity and rotations.
-There are now efforts in the private sector to establish certification for this approach.
+There is now an effort in the private sector to establish certification for this approach, see the Regenerative Organic Alliance.
 We expect the use of the term and the production approach to grow rapidly in the years ahead.

 A little history to set context.